Skip to main content

 Running on VS Code

-For one-click installation, click one of the install buttons below… Install with NPX in VS Code Install with NPX in VS Code Insiders For manual installation, add the following JSON block to your User Settings (JSON) file in VS Code.
+For one-click installation, click one of the install buttons below… Install in VS Code Install in VS Code Insiders For manual installation, add the following JSON block to your User Settings (JSON) file in VS Code.
 You can do this by pressing Ctrl + Shift + P and typing Preferences: Open User Settings (JSON).
+First, install the Python package:

 {